TimothyJan/Music-Controller-Web-App/README.md

 Collaborative Music Playing System.
 Web app for a group of people to control the music being played in unity.<br>

 Host can create a room and give out a code to people who want to join the room.
 People can join the room, they can vote to skip the song.
-They can pause/play the song or whatever permissions the host gives them.<br>
+They can pause/play the song or whatever permissions the host gives them as long as they have Spotify Premium.<br>

 Tutorial 1 - Full Stack Web App with Python & JS:
 <ul>